senzing-garage/g2search/README.md

   -m MAPPINGFILENAME, --mappingFileName MAPPINGFILENAME
                         the name of a mapping file
   -i INPUTFILENAME, --inputFileName INPUTFILENAME
-                        the name of a csv input file -o OUTPUTFILENAME, --outputFileName OUTPUTFILENAME
+                        the name of a input file
+  -o OUTPUTFILENAME, --outputFileName OUTPUTFILENAME
                         the name of the output file
   -l LOGFILENAME, --log_file LOGFILENAME